Bonn American High School: Beginnings

 Bonn American High School traces its roots to Bonn American Elementary School (BAES), which was created after the end of World War II when Bonn became the capital of West Germany.

 The American School on Rhine as it was initially called, had grades 1-8 and was located in an apartment building of the HICOG Plittersdorf housing project at the corner of Europastrasse and what was then Turmstrasse (later renamed Martin-Luther-King, Jr Strasse).
 US Assistant High Commissioner Chauncey G. Parker cut the ribbon opening the school on March 21, 1952.

-The school was unique in that it was the only school in the world owned and funded by the United States Department of State.
-Immediately following the end of WWII the four occupying powers – the United States, France, Great Britain, and the Soviet Union – administered Germany.
+The school was unique because it was the only school in the world owned and funded by the United States Department of State.
+Immediately following WWII's end, the four occupying powers – the United States, France, Great Britain, and the Soviet Union – administered Germany.
 The Allied High Commission formed by the United States, France, and Great Britain, also known as the High Commission for Occupied Germany (HICOG), was set up in the environs of Bonn, West Germany, in 1951.
 The U.S. Embassy in Mehlem, a suburb of Bonn-Bad Godesberg, was to become the largest U.S. Embassy in the world with over 900 U.S. Foreign Service Officers and staff from other U.S. Departments.
-It was convenient to the St. Petersburg across the Rhine River where HICOG was physically located.
+It was convenient to St. Petersburg across the Rhine River where HICOG was physically located.
 With the arrival of HICOG also came the construction of housing for the Americans and a school for their children.
-Plittersdorfwas the HICOG housing area for Americans; there were other HICOG housing areas for German Embassy staff in Muffendorf/Pennefeld and the Tannenbusch settlement.
+Plittersdorf was the HICOG housing area for Americans; there were other HICOG housing areas for German Embassy staff in Muffendorf/Pennefeld and the Tannenbusch settlement.

 Bonn was in the British Occupation Zone and not the American Occupation Zone, which was further south.
 Thus it fell to the U.S. Department of State to build and run the school.
-Later the Department of State maintained its ownership of the school but made use of the U.S. Department of Defense's program that ran a worldwide network of schools associated with U.S. military bases.
+Later the Department of State maintained its ownership of the school but used the U.S. Department of Defense's program that ran a worldwide network of schools associated with U.S. military bases.